© 2014 dandy. Licensed under CC-BY.

 Just like traditional textbooks, open educational materials must be accessible to all students.
 Below are resources that help with accessibility standards for OER.

-Ebook licensing can be tricky; contact Tessa or Kate in the library to check whether the ebook you'd like to use have multi-user licensing so your entire class can access.
+Tools to help you adopt, adapt, and create OER.Ebook licensing can be tricky; contact Tessa in the library to check whether the ebook you'd like to use has multi-user licensing so your entire class can access.

 Articles and videos from library databases can be incorporated into a course.